floooh/yakc/web/p030_explorecaos.md

 ![Display](images/display.png)

 The DISPLAY command will wait for keyboard input.
-Hit the [Escape] to go back to the command prompt.
+Hit [Escape] to go back to the command prompt.

 The **MODIFY** command implements a simple hex-editor.
 Let's mess up some video